madetech/handbook/benefits/cycle_to_work_scheme.md

 # Cycle To Work

 We take part in Cycle to Work as we wish to support those who wish to cycle to work whether it's for pleasure, aiming to be healthier, trying to be more green or any other reasons.
 Made Tech have a limit of £2500 with CycleScheme which can be used to purchase a bike and any accessories you will need.
 You then pay a monthly 'salary sacrifice' to effectively 'hire' the bike and kit, over a 12 month period.
 Once this period has been completed you will be given options around owning your bike.
-The FAQ section of their website has lots of information regarding these options.If you leave Made Tech before paying off the purchase, the balance will be taken from your final salary payment.
+The [FAQs section](https://help.cyclescheme.co.uk/article/42-what-is-an-ownership-fee) of their website has lots of information regarding these options.If you leave Made Tech before paying off the purchase, the balance will be taken from your final salary payment.

 ## Process for getting a bike through Cycle to Work on Made Tech Benefits Box